 Pay attention to what’s not being said.
 Pay attention to anything said that’s not important.

-You know you’re being deceived when information that isn’t important is emphasized and when information that is important is downplayed.
+You know you’re being deceived when irrelevant information is emphasized or essential information is downplayed.

-When you learn to spot what isn’t relevant, you give yourself a much greater chance of spotting this everywhere.
-This is a general training technique for picking up relevant information from the noise of daily life.
+When you learn to spot what isn’t relevant, you give yourself a greater chance of spotting this everywhere.
+This technique is excellent for picking up relevant information from the noise of daily life.

-Some of that noise is put there to intentionally distract you.
+Some of that noise is there to distract you.
 Some of that noise is simply a byproduct of modern life.
-Regardless of the source, these things are there to keep you from focusing on what matters in handling a situation.
+Regardless of the source, these things keep you from focusing on what matters in handling a situation.

 The two biggest giveaways that you're being deceived:— Ed Latimore (@EdLatimore) November 2, 2018